kompiuter/bing-wallpaper/README.md

 # Uninstall

-Disable running on startup through the tray icon and delete the executable.
+Disable startup launch through the tray icon and then delete the executable.

-If you forgot to disable startup running and deleted the executable, you can still disable it by either:
+You may also disable startup launch by either of these ways:

  - Going to your registry (`regedit` in Run) and deleting the key `BingWallpaper` under: `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run`

 **OR**

- - Going to `Task Manager -> Startup` and disabling `BingWallpaper` from there.
+ - Going to `Task Manager -> Startup` and disabling `BingWallpaper`.

 # Compatibility

 This only works on Windows systems.

-So far I've tested it on Windows 7 and Windows 10 as an admin user.
+I've tested it on Windows 7 and Windows 10 as an admin user.
 If you face any problems please open an issue!